 Our economy and especially locally- and independently-owned businesses are on the line, and the decisions we make now could make or break our economy.
 It is time to stand up for an economy that works for all.

 A vibrant local economy improves the quality of life for all residents and makes our city more attractive to tourists who bring revenue for further investment in our city.
-This is a dire moment for our small businesses, which constitute the bedrock of our economy.
-Many are closing, and some estimates suggest that 40% of our local businesses will fail to reopen following this crisis, and an additional 25% within the year.
-By November of last year, 37% of small businesses in Massachusetts had closed.
-And, given that local businesses constitute 99.9% of all U.S. businesses and employ 50% of all working Americans, their vitality will be critical to a robust post-COVID recovery.
+This is a challenging moment for our small businesses, which constitute the bedrock of our economy.
+Many are closing, and some estimates suggest that 40% of our local businesses will fail to reopen following the pandemic.
+By November of 2020, 37% of small businesses in Massachusetts had closed.
+And, given that local businesses constitute 99.9% of all U.S. businesses and employ 50% of all working Americans, their vitality will be critical to a robust post-pandemic recovery.

 For residents, this means a non-negligible loss of our Cantabrigian identity and the rich local character that makes this city ours.
 It’s easy to blame this tragic shift on the pandemic, but the truth is, it’s been going on much longer.
 Small-scale entrepreneurialism has been declining across the U.S. since the 1960s, a shift that also corresponds to rising wealth inequality.
 While the 1950s and 1960s saw over 150,000 new businesses created annually, this number was less than 20,000 in 2020.
 Given that small businesses employ nearly half of working Americans, it is an important tool both for employment and social equity as a route to upwards economic mobility for minorities whose loss we should not take lightly.

 We are working hard to provide meaningful small business assistance, education to the public, and advocacy.
 We are a grassroots and community organization.
 We are determined to support Cambridge’s local businesses, but we can’t do it alone.
 We need help to support our staff and operations, so that we can be the best advocate possible for our local businesses to survive this crisis.